Katie is a trial lawyer focusing on intellectual property litigation, with an emphasis on patent-related matters.

-Katherine’s technical background allows her to help clients in a variety of technology areas including gas turbine engines, energy and power systems, environmental control and HVAC systems, fluid handling and process controls and devices, 3-D printing and additive manufacturing, life sciences, biotechnology, chemical processes, medical devices, mechanical devices, outdoor and recreational equipment and nanotechnology.
+Katie’s technical background allows her to help clients in a variety of technology areas from gas turbine engines, energy and power systems, environmental control and HVAC systems, fluid handling and process controls and devices, 3-D printing and additive manufacturing, life sciences, biotechnology, chemical processes, medical devices, mechanical devices, outdoor and recreational equipment and nanotechnology.

-- Assisted with negotiation and drafting of licensing agreements and option agreements relating to intellectual property.
+- Assists with negotiation and drafting of licensing agreements and option agreements relating to intellectual property.

 Articles & Presentations

 March 19, 2018

 The District of Minnesota continues to see many cases transferred to other districts after last year’s Supreme Court decision on venue in patent cases in TC Heartland v.
 Kraft Foods.Read More

 Health and safety equipment like 3M 8210 Particulate Respirators have become a popular target for counterfeiters, particularly those in China.Read More

 In SCA Hygiene Products v.
 First Quality Baby Products, the Supreme Court recently ended over a 100 years of application of the equitable doctrine of laches in patent infringement cases.Read More